confluentinc/ksql/docs/reference/serialization.md

 the stream.

 #### Bytes Serialization
-Bytes are serialized as a Base64 encoded string value.
+Bytes are serialized as a Base64-encoded string value.
 For example, the byte array `[61, 62, 63]` is serialized as

 ```json